MRRisley/sql-uc-fall2020/step-0-install/readme.md

 **For UC Virtual Machine (VM) or Loaner Laptop** *(Mac Option)* **:**
 1. If you're off-campus, you'll have to connect to UC's VPN first.
 2. Connect to the Lindner Virtual lab through VM Horizon.
 3. SQL Server is installed on the VM.
+Use 2014 if multiple versions are installed.
 4. Use your I:/ drive or OneDrive!